Flavorful grilled vegetable kabobs are a summer classic, but you can also make them year-round on an indoor grill.

 It’s super easy.
 Scroll down to the recipe card below for the detailed instructions.
 Here are the basic steps:

 Mix the marinade ingredients in a bowl.
+I often use a hand whisk to ensure they are thoroughly combined.

 Prepare the vegetables.
 The video below shows you exactly how I prep each of them.